Fork me on GitHub

 For the m2e integration, this plugin is configured by default to run on incremental builds.
 When having a project opened in Eclipse, this recreates the minified files every time a source file is changed.

-You can disable this behavior via the org.eclipse.m2e/lifefycle-mapping plugin.
+You can disable this behavior via the org.eclipse.m2e/lifecycle-mapping plugin.
 As this is rather verbose, this option offers a convenient way of disabling incremental builds.
 Please note that tecnically this plugin is still executed on every incremental build cycle, but exits immediately without doing any work.

 <sourceDir> String - JavaScript source directory.
 This is relative to the baseSourceDir.